-Revised Yeates School of Graduate Studies Membership Policy
+Revised Yeates School of Graduate and Postdoctoral Studies Membership Policy

-The policy contains the criteria and process governing membership in the Yeates School of Graduate Studies (YSGS).
+The policy contains the criteria and process governing membership in the Yeates School of Graduate and Postdoctoral Studies (YSGPS).
 The main objective of this policy is to ensure that supervisor qualifications are consistent with standards necessary to provide high quality graduate student experience.
 Membership signifies commitment to: scholarship, research and creative (SRC) activities, productive supervisor/student relationships, and excellence in graduate education.

-There are three categories of membership in YSGS.
+There are three categories of membership in YSGPS.
 Depending on the membership category, a graduate faculty member may have different privileges and duties.
-YSGS membership is:
+YSGPS membership is:

 - Strongly recommended, but may not be required in some programs, to teach graduate level courses;